Via First-Year Orientation

 Secure Your Spot -- Via Registration and Tuition Deposit

 To secure your spot at SXU, submit your tuition deposit and register for a Via session.
 You can complete both by logging into your Applicant Status Portal.
 Submitting your $100 tuition deposit and registering for Via confirms you will be attending Saint Xavier University.
 Your $100 deposit is not an additional fee, but rather a credit toward tuition charges and is refundable until May 1.
-Via dates for summer 2023 are listed above and registration will open January 2023 in your Applicant Status Portal.
+Via dates for summer 2023 are listed above and registration is now open in your Applicant Status Portal.

 Saint Xavier University believes that engaged families are one of the most important aspects to the success of our students.
 The purpose of the Via for Families program is to connect, educate and advocate for their new SXU Cougar.
 Via for Families happens alongside your student's Via session.
 The program welcomes families to the SXU community, provides relevant information, and connects you to resources available to your student's upcoming university experience.